gamernetwork/tech-task-product-2020.1/README.md

 Point your browser at http://127.0.0.1:8000 and you should see a list of 3 posts, which can be clicked.

+The data for the site can be modified using the backend available here: http://127.0.0.1:8000/admin/ (log in using the superuser account you created.)

 ### Note regarding database

 If you get into a mess with migrations, etc, you can just move/delete the `db.sqlite3` file and re-run the `migrate`, `loaddata` and `createsuperuser` steps again to get back to a fresh install.